Slympp/ConanLinuxScript/README.md

  	* Server custom reboots
 	* RaidsHours ON/OFF

- ⋅⋅*Admins may be able in the future to handle the server with commands on a specific channel*⋅⋅
+  *Admins may be able in the future to handle the server with commands on a specific channel*

  * **raidhours** : Enable a daily period where raids are possible.
-You need to configure the script and run "conan crontab" ⋅⋅*This will require a reboot of your server to apply the changements.
-Your players will be warned with a Discord message and a delay*⋅⋅
+You need to configure the script and run "conan crontab" *This will require a reboot of your server to apply the changements.
+Your players will be warned with a Discord message and a delay*

  * **crontab** : Enable crontabs to automate the management of your server.
  	* auto-restarter: Restart your server if it crashs when you're not here to restart it.